Skip to content

 Bombay cat breed information and advice

-Bombays are rare in the UK, but if you’re looking for a striking, playful cat breed, a Bombay cat could be for you.
+Bombay cats with their jet-black coat and sparkly green eyes are rare in the UK.
+But, if you’re looking for a striking, playful cat breed, a Bombay cat could be for you.
 Read our guide below for facts, care guide, health and more.

 Bombay cat facts